|

 We have completely re-vamped the photos, hoping that the small selection we have chosen will be superior to their predecessors.
 More photos will be added in due course, possibly after the next flowering season.

 All of my garden snowdrops are grown in aquatic baskets so the numbers that I grow of each variety are relatively small.
-Each summer after lifting these baskets any surplus snowdrops will be offered for sale.

 I am sorry but I do not hold open days as they are far too disruptive for me and the dogs.